suborbital/docs/website/docs/quickstart.md

 A verification code will be sent to your email address, and the env token will be used to authenticate you and link your SE2 installation to you.

 :::tip
-Subo will print out your env token in your terminal, and cache it for use in subsequent steps.
+Subo will print out your environment token in your terminal, and also cache it on disk for transparent use in later steps.
 :::

-Keep your environment token safe (store it in your password manager), and only use it when running or installing SE2.
-If you lose it, just repeat this token generation process.
+If you lose your environment token, just repeat this process to generate a new one.

-## Start SE2
+## Start SE2 locally

 Next, use Subo to start your local SE2 instance.
 Make sure to do this within the same directory you created above!
 You can verify that you're in the correct directory by verifying that it contains the `docker-compose.yaml` file.